+Encrypt Document ? ×

+Encrypt the contents of this file

+Passwo r d:

+[

-Encrypt Document ? × Encrypt the contents Passwo r d: of this file Caution: If you lose cannot be recovered passwords and thei names in a safe plac (Remember that pas or forget the pass d.
-It is advisable to r corresponding d e. swords are case-s word, it keep a li locument ensitive.) ist of OK Ca ncel
+Caution: If you lose or forget the password, it cannot be recovered.
+It is advisable to keep a list of passwords and their corresponding document names in a safe place.
+(Remember that passwords are case-sensitive.)

+ОК Ca ncel